Security

 Don’t Allow Push Access on the Internet

 Etcha’s Push mode is the only way for attackers to access an Etcha instance remotely.
-The attacker would need to know a source
+The attacker would need to know a source name, and correctly sign a verifiable JWT for that source.
+They would also need to do all of this without being rate-limited.

 While this is highly unlikely to occur, it’s best to avoid exposing Etcha on the Internet.